Counting genus zero real curves in symplectic manifolds: Orientations for the moduli spaces

 with the first trivializing section being $f(\cdot,1)$.
 The homotopy class of the resulting trivialization is independent of the lifts of the $4m\!-\!1$ trivializing sections of $T\R\P^{4m-1}$ over the homomorphism~$g$ in~(\ref{Pnses_e}) and depends only on the homotopy class of the trivialization of $T\R\P^{4m-1}$.
 Furthermore, this induces a bijective correspondence between the homotopy classes of trivializations of the two bundles.
 On the other hand, any trivialization of $(2\mc{O}_{\P^{4m-1}}(1))^{\R}$ over $\R\P^1_i$ induces a trivialization of $2(2\mc{O}_{\P^{4m-1}}(1))^{\R}$, the homotopy class of which is independent of the choice of the first trivialization.
 Therefore, there is a canonical homotopy class of trivializations of $(4m\mc{O}_{\P^{4m-1}}(1))^{\R}$ over~$\R\P^1_i$, which in turn determines a homotopy class of trivializations of $T\R\P^{4m-1}$ over~$\R\P^1_i$ and thus a spin structure on $\R\P^{4m-1}$ (which is independent of the choice of~$i$).
-This spin structure determines an orientation on $\ov{\mc{M}}_l(\P^{4m-1},[d])^{\tau_{4m-1},\tau}$.
-Since we trivialize the summands $(2\mc{O}_{\P^{4m-1}}(1))^{\R}$ in the same way, the orientations on
+This spin structure determines an orientation on $\ov{\mc{M}}_l(\P^{4m-1},d)^{\tau_{4m-1},\tau}$.